 Verses 13-14 remind us of the inevitable ups and downs of life and the importance of prayer, both corporately and privately.
 James teaches that double-mindedness is a sign that we are spiritually adrift.
-We would do well to spend time cultivating meaningful friendships in the body of Christ.
+Truth is that we would do well to spend time cultivating meaningful friendships within the body of Christ.
 As we come face to face with the struggles of life, we are to confess our sins to one another and pray openly and honestly together.
+At best, these relationships become a kind of one another soul care.
 However, James acknowledges that it is the object of our faith, our Lord Jesus, that makes our faith strong — not that we are able to work up sufficient intensity.

 “Maintaining open, sharing, and praying relationships with other Christians will help keep believers from bottoming out in their spiritual lives.
 Such relationships help give the spiritual strength that provides victory over sin.
 And they also provide godly pressure to confess and forsake sins before they become overwhelming to the point of total spiritual defeat…God has granted to all believers the ministry of reconciling wandering souls to Himself.
 When the evidence indicates a professed believer’s faith is not real, true Christians, knowing the terrible threat of eternal death that person faces, must make it their goal to turn him back from his sin to genuine saving faith in God.”—John MacArthur

 but my righteous one shall live by faith, and if he shrinks back, my soul has no pleasure in him.”The Holy Bible: English Standard Version.
 (2016).
 (Heb 10:38).
 Wheaton, IL: Crossway Bibles.